Elgg/Elgg/docs/guides/upgrading.rst

  * ``ElggSite::removeEntity``
  * ``ElggSite::removeObject``
  * ``ElggSite::removeUser``
+ * ``ElggSite::isPublicPage``: Logic moved to the router and should not be accessed directly
+ * ``ElggSite::checkWalledGarden``: Logic moved to the router and should not be accessed directly
  * ``ElggUser::countObjects``: Use ``elgg_get_entities()``
  * ``Logger::getClassName``: Use ``get_class()``
  * ``Elgg\Application\Database::getTablePrefix``: Read the ``prefix`` property